-Services that are covered for you What you must pay when you get these services hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: □ Physician services Please refer below to Physician/ Practitioner Services, Including Doctor's Office Visits. □ Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Surgical dressings □ Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. □ Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
+Services that are covered for you What you must pay when you get these services □ Physician services Please refer below to Physician/ Practitioner Services, Including Doctor's Office Visits. □ Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Surgical dressings □ Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. □ Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
+Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.